Vanshika-mahajan/Tata-Hackathon-2025/README.md

 # Tata-Hackathon-2025
-# Agnipath EV Nav: Intelligent Journey Planner & Green Impact Assistant
+# Volttrek AI: Intelligent Journey Planner & Green Impact Assistant

 ## 💡 Innovating the Future of Smart Mobility

-**Agnipath EV Nav** is an intelligent, AI-powered journey planner designed to enhance the Electric Vehicle (EV) driving experience in India by providing smart routing, identifying charging infrastructure, and quantifying the positive environmental impact of choosing electric.
+**Volttrek AI** is an intelligent, AI-powered journey planner designed to enhance the Electric Vehicle (EV) driving experience in India by providing smart routing, identifying charging infrastructure, and quantifying the positive environmental impact of choosing electric.
 Built for the Tata Hackathon 2025, it aims to reduce range anxiety and promote sustainable transportation by making EV trips seamless and eco-conscious.

 ---